Submarine Command

 Submarine Command is a 1951 American war film directed by John Farrow and starring William Holden, Don Taylor, Nancy Olson, William Bendix, and Darryl Hickman.
 It is notable for being one of the first films to touch on post traumatic stress disorder.
 Holden invested $20,000 of his own money into the film.
-The film received a mixed reception: it was panned by some critics for its brooding melodrama whilst being praised by others.
+The film received a mixed reception: it was panned by some critics for its brooding melodrama while being praised by others.

 Plot

 During the Pacific War, Lieutenant Commander Ken White orders the submarine USS Tiger Shark to crash dive to evade a Japanese aerial attack.
 Crewman Boyer begs him to wait for the captain, Commander Josh Rice, still topside, but White refuses, and Rice (his good friend) and the quartermaster are lost.
 When they resurface shortly afterward, they learn that the war is over.
 No one other than Boyer, not even the captain's widow and father, blames him.

 White marries Carol and remains in the Navy after the war.
 Everything is fine, until one day he is assigned to show a reporter around who is doing a story about the Navy's mothball fleet.
 By chance, the submarine that catches the journalist's attention is the Tiger Shark.
 The newsman remembers the tragic story of the last day of the war and mentions that the officer who ordered the dive "must feel like a heel", and White's feelings of guilt resurface, straining his marriage.
 Then Boyer is assigned to his unit.
 When Boyer sees White, he immediately requests a transfer.
 As it happens, the Tiger Shark is being recommissioned, so White sends him there.
 A fire breaks out on the submarine, trapping a man in a compartment.
 Boyer wants to charge in to his rescue, but White makes him go "by the book" and put on a protective suit first, fueling Boyer's hatred.